 Importantly, online meetings promote inclusivity.
 They ensure that everyone, regardless of their physical location, can actively participate in important discussions and contribute to the collective goals and decisions of the group or organization.

 Difference Between Virtual Meetings & Virtual Events

-A virtual event is one which is held for your customers or target audience.
+A virtual event focuses on your customers or target audience.
 It includes multiple sessions and activities to keep a host of attendees engaged.
-It could be hosted through a conference, a trade show, job fair, or education fair platform.
+It could be hosted through a conference, trade show, job fair, or education fair platform.

 However, a virtual meeting is largely an internal event.
 It is usually for the sake of a company or organization to collaborate within itself, such as an annual review or a town hall.
 However, it need not be limited to just that.
 A virtual meeting can be between intergovernmental agencies or world leaders as well.

 Chapter 2: Types of Virtual Meetings